10up/theme-scaffold/README.md

 1. [.editorconfig](http://editorconfig.org/) Plugin - The .editorconfig file ensures that everyone contributing to the project will use the same indentation.
 2. [Node & NPM](https://www.npmjs.com/get-npm) - Build packages and 3rd party dependencies are managed through NPM, so you will need that installed globally
-3. [Gulp](https://gulpjs.com/) - Gulp is used as the main task runner, it runs PostCSS, image processed, handles SVG sprites (if needed), and executes Webpack
+3. [Gulp](https://gulpjs.com/) - Gulp is used as the main task runner, it runs PostCSS, processes images, handles SVG sprites (if needed), and executes Webpack
 4. [Webpack](https://webpack.js.org/) - Webpack is used to process the JavaScript

 ## Getting Started

+### Quick Start
+Install 10up's command line tool for scaffolding new projects.
+You can download it from the [Project Scaffold repository](https://github.com/10up/project-scaffold).
+Setting up a new theme is as easy as running `create-10up theme theme-name-here` in the terminal!

+### Direct Install
 - Clone the repository
 - Rename folder theme-scaffold -> your project's name
 - Do case-sensitive search/replace for the following: